realamirhe/awesome-computational-neuro-science/README.md

 * [PyNN](http://neuralensemble.org/docs/PyNN/) is a simulator-independent language for building neuronal network models.
 It does not currently provide mechanisms for optimisation or arbitrary synaptic plasticity. `SIMULATOR`
 * [PySNN](https://github.com/BasBuller/PySNN/) is a Spiking neural network (SNN) framework written on top of PyTorch for efficient simulation of SNNs both on CPU and GPU. `FRAMEWORK`
 * [Rockpool](https://gitlab.com/aiCTX/rockpool) is a Python package developed by SynSense for training, simulating and deploying spiking neural networks.
 It offers both JAX and PyTorch primitives. `PACKAGE`
+* [SNN toolbox](https://snntoolbox.readthedocs.io/en/latest/guide/intro.html) is a framework to transform rate-based artificial neural networks into spiking neural networks, and to run them using various spike encodings. `FRAMEWORK`
 * [Sinabs](https://gitlab.com/synsense/sinabs) is a python library for development and implementation of Spiking Convolutional Neural Networks (SCNNs). it provides support to import CNN models implemented in torch conveniently to test their spiking equivalent implementation. `LIBRARY`
 * [SlayerPyTorch](https://github.com/bamsumit/slayerPytorch) is a **S**pike **LAY**er **E**rror **R**eassignment library, that focuses on solutions for the temporal credit problem of spiking neurons and a probabilistic approach to backpropagation errors.
 It includes support for the [Loihi chip](https://en.wikichip.org/wiki/intel/loihi). `PACKAGE`
 * [SpikeTorch](https://github.com/djsaunde/spiketorch) Python package used for simulating spiking neural networks (SNNs) in PyTorch. [successor to this project](https://github.com/BINDS-LAB-UMASS/bindsnet). `PACKAGE`